chrplr/keyboard_scanner/README.md

 python keyboard_scanner.py > event.tsv
 ```

+The first column is the time in ms since the start, the second column is the time difference between between the current event and the previous one.

+Installation:

-Note: this script requires the `pygame` module.
+ * This script requires the `pygame` module (`pip install pygame`).